HyacinthBots/LilyBot/docs/commands.md

 **Required Member Permissions**: Manage Messages

 * **Arguments**:
-	* `menu-id` - The message ID of the menu you'd like to edit. - Snowflake
+	* `menu-id` - The message ID of the role menu you'd like to edit. - Snowflake
-	* `role` - The role you'd like to remove from the selected role menu. - Role
+	* `role` - The role you'd like to remove from the selected role menu, - Role

 ---
 ### Command name: `role-menu pronouns`